itemis/itemis-blog/CheBlog.md

 After the server has started we open a browser and go to `http://172.17.0.1:8080` (or the url Che tells you to go to)

-We create a new Workspace using the `Debian LSP` stack and a Blank Project.
+We create a new Workspace using the `Debian LSP` stack and a `Blank Project`.
 Once the workspace is started and the project is created we create a new `test.mydsl` file.
 We get notified that the Language Server is started and finally can start editing.

 ![Xtext in Che in Action](CheBlog_InAction.png "Xtext in Che in Action")